Lincolnshire leader reacts to Chancellor's spring statement

 Following an executive meeting in January, Coun Hill noted that the government had replaced the rural services delivery grant with a recovery grant, with councils such as Birmingham receiving £39.3 million.

-He said: “If this is the direction of travel, where money is being taken away from rural areas like Lincolnshire and given to cities like Birmingham, that is going to make life very difficult.”
+“If this is the direction of travel, where money is being taken away from rural areas like Lincolnshire and given to cities like Birmingham, that is going to make life very difficult,” he said.

 Comment Guidelines